 God so loved the world…

-There are over 7.8 billion people living on the earth today.
+There are 8 billion people living on the earth today.
 Every single one is important to God.

 At the end of the first century there were approximately one million Christians representing less than one percent of the Roman Empire – which ruled much of the known world at the time.
 By 1900, Christians represented just over 30% of the worlds population, which was just 1.6 billion at the time.
 It was the ‘age of reason’ and a number of famous philosophers of the day declared that Christianity would decline rapidly and become non-existent by the end of the twenty-first century.
 They were wrong.

-The world’s booming population is now approximately 7.8 billion.
-The number of people identifying themselves as (trinitarian) believers in Jesus Christ is a whopping 2.382 billion, representing 31.11% of the people currently living in the world.
+The number of people identifying themselves as (trinitarian) believers in Jesus Christ today is a whopping 2.48 billion, representing 31% of the people currently living in the world.
 So despite the many negative predictions of the decline of Christianity given by numerous philosophers, the simple facts are that Christianity grew from 1% to over 30% of the world’s population in the first 1900 years.
 Even with a booming world population in the last century, the number of Christians living in the world has kept pace with the nearly five-fold world population increase in the last 120 years.
 The figures have declined in what is termed ‘the west’ and at the same time increased dramatically in the rest of the world, so maintaining a percentage of just over 30% of the world’s population.